singhsahilzeeve/Zeeve-read-the-docs/source/Avalanche.md

 ---

-On the **Network Configuration** page you will have different cards with different network configurations for Avalanche, which looks similar to the image provided below.
+On the **Network Configuration** page, you will have different cards with different network configurations for Avalanche, which look similar to the image provided below.

   ![](images/avlancheNetworkConfiguration.png)